Alaric-Jeff/Alaric-Jeff/README.md

 - 💞️ I’m looking to collaborate on game development and web development
 - 📫 You can email me on: jefaspiras2022@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I have 2 siblings - we're 3 in total, the 3 of us have the same number of letters in first name, middle name, and surname.
+- ⚡ Fun fact: I have two siblings—three of us in total—and we all have the same number of letters in our first name, middle name, and surname

 <!---
 Alaric-Jeff/Alaric-Jeff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.